natdempk/cat-button/README.md

 Then to create the `.zip` deployment package from the root of this repo run:
 - `./package.fish`

-Then upload the deployment package `cat_button.zip` to an AWS lambda function.
+Then upload the deployment package `cat_button.zip` to an AWS lambda function and create a `SLACK_API_TOKEN` environment variable with a token like `xoxp-xxxx-xxxx-xxxx-xxxx`.

 **Finally to switch back to a generally working Python environment:**
 ```